 It noted that the company drew down its $15 million revolving credit facility, resulting in negative free cash flow for an uncertain time period, and faces both a high risk of a covenant violation and a probability of default.

 The casino is majority owned by Caesars Entertainment and Jack Entertainment.
-Minority shares are held by racetrack owner Stronach Group, affiliates of Baltimore investor Theo C. Rodgers and Towson Row/Stadium Square developer Caves Valley Partners.
+Minority shares are held by racetrack owner Stronach Group, affiliates of Baltimore investor Theo C. Rogers and Towson Row/Stadium Square developer Caves Valley Partners.
 CBAC does not disclose financial information to the public.

 As Baltimore’s only casino, which operates 24 hours a day on the 1500 block of Russell Street, Horseshoe continues to suffer far greater revenue hits than its competitors, who are bound by the same 25% capacity and social-distancing restrictions.